perghosh/Data-oriented-design/README.md

 There are numerous implementations for common data patterns like JSON and XML, making it easy to find shared code solutions.
 Developing custom implementations for internal data patterns used within applications is often easier than one might think.
 By investing time upfront to create well-structured, reusable code, you can preserve its value even if the domain changes.
 While this requires more initial thought and effort, the long-term gains are significant.

-Programming languages like C++, JavaScript, C#, Python, HTML, CSS, SQL, and others exemplify common data patterns.
-Without the underlying code to handle these patterns, modern programmers would be significantly slower.
+Programming languages like C++, JavaScript, C#, Python, HTML, CSS, SQL, and others exemplify common data patterns for developers.
+While a pattern can take many forms, its effectiveness for internal application logic hinges on how easily a computer can process it and how hard it is to implement for developers.
+This makes it relatively straightforward to determine whether a pattern is well-suited for a given task.

 ----